WinzarH/LikertMakeR/README.md

 **_LikertMakeR_** offers another function, **_lcor()_**, which rearranges the values in the columns of a data set so that they are correlated at a specified level.
-It does not change the values - it swaps their positions in a column so that univariate statistics do not change, but their correlations with other vectors do.
+It does not change the values - it swaps their positions in each column so that univariate statistics do not change, but their correlations with other columns do.

 To create the desired correlations, the user must define the following objects: